rokopt/spec/src/architecture/m1/inflation-system.md

 The protocol controls Namada token NAM (the native staking token) sourced from two locations:

-1. Fees (50%) paid for transactions per the description in [fee system](./proof-of-stake/fee-system.md).
+1. Fees (50% of them) paid for transactions per the description in [fee system](./proof-of-stake/fee-system.md).
-1. Inflation, as in tokens directly printed by the protocol (which we can do arbitrarily).
+1. Inflation (described below), as in tokens directly printed by the protocol (which we can do arbitrarily).

 These tokens then flow to many different sinks: